Huntereb/NTR-Debugger-MK7/README.md

 Once a race starts, click "Find Map and Offset", and be sure to check "Mirror" if the track is in Mirror Mode.
 If it fails to find an offset, mess around with Options > Timer Setting.
 If it still fails even after that, make sure you're using a 1.1 copy of MK7!

-Once an offset has been found successfuly, you can click "Generate code" (Or press the Space Bar) to create your item code, or check "Auto-Enter" to automatically enter the code.
+Once an offset has been found successfully, you can click "Generate code" (Or press the Spacebar) to create your item code, or check "Auto-Enter" to automatically enter the code.
 Remember that you need to find the offset again every time you start a new race/battle!

 Online cheating is possible with this, but you need to mess with "Total Players" and "Player number".